Philadelphia's 6ABC helicopter crashes in South Jersey

 "Our thoughts are with the pilots, their families and the media community," Fedorczyk said.

 As part of their investigation, the NTSB said investigators will look at flight track data, maintenance records, weather conditions, flight experience and witnesses statements, among other records.
-The agency said a final report is expected between 12-24 months.
+The NTSB said the helicopter will eventually be moved to a secure location where it will be evaluated.
+While a preliminary report is expected within 30 days, the agency said a final report is expected between 12-24 months.

-The investigation is expected to remain active throughout the day, and people are being asked to stay clear of the areas around Quaker Bridge Road, Mullica River Road and Mill Road.
+The investigation is expected to remain active throughout the day, and people are being asked to stay clear of the areas around Quaker Bridge Road, Mullica River Road and Middle Road.

 CBS Philadelphia extends our condolences to our fellow journalists and staff at 6ABC.